Shiinoya/jam-team/README.md

 Since this is to be done in a month, we must find a sweet spot between looking good and making sure it is doable.

+#### If you would like to upload some art..

+Please follow guidelines inside the respective art folder (eg. /sprites).
+There will be a README.md file with some annoying instructions :).

 ### Scene Canvas Size

 > To be confirmed